Category Archives: Advocacy

 The following Monday, I plastered the sticker that was given to participants all over Freeman Alley, a graffitied place of remembrance on the Lower East Side.
 Freedman Alley is located about a mile from Café Society, the Greenwich Village jazz club where Billie first sang “Strange Fruit.”

-In the participant feedback survey, I expressed my hope that Fall of Freedom would lead to Winter of Our Discontent and Freedom Summer.
+In the participant feedback survey, I expressed my hope that Fall of Freedom would lead to Winter of Discontent and Freedom Summer.

 To stay in the loop, send your name and email address to phillyjazzapp@gmail.com.